 Apple and Microsoft have dominated the technological revolution globally.
 One aspect of being the baton bearers in this field is being painfully aware of how quickly new things evolve and the old ones become redundant.
 Both the companies decided to embark open a journey to evolve their respective prospects.
 Their journeys began a decade apart, with Microsoft start at the beginning of the millennium and Apple around 2014, but both invested their efforts in different manners.

-Every company comprises of employees.
-These employees comprise of competence and energy.
+Every company has employees.
+These employees have competence and energy.
 Each day they have the scope to evolve their competence and be more efficient.
 They don’t, however, have the scope to increase their levels of energy.
-Consequently, each company has a fixed energy capital and they consciously or subconsciously channel this energy to generate output.
+Consequently, each company has a fixed energy capital, and they consciously or subconsciously channel this energy to generate output.
 Each company also has a relatively same proportion of star performers.
 What separates a win from a loss is the judicious usage of similar energies.

 Going back to our three bahus, they too chose to channelize their grains in three different ways.
 The eldest kept them in a box and hid that box in her room.
 The youngest, being the pious one decided to start using the grains as a devotion to God.
 The middle one took her grains and planted them in the backyard.